-\begin{proof}[Proof of \eqref{29dec-eq}] The relation \eqref{29dec-eq} can be proved as follows.
-We first recall that $\psi_{\cancel{\partial \mathcal S}}^{0}$ is symmetric in its variables.
-Indeed by uniqueness of the Dirichlet problem \eqref{depsi0} we have for any $h \in \Omega$, the decomposition in $ \Omega$:
+\begin{proof}[Proof of \eqref{29dec-eq}.]
+We first recall that $\psi^{\Int}_{{\it 0}}$ is symmetric in its variables.
+Indeed by uniqueness of the Dirichlet problem \eqref{depsi0} it follows that for any $h $ in $\Omega$, the following decomposition holds in $ \Omega$:

-where $G_{\Omega}$ denotes the Green function associated with the domain $\Omega$ and the homogeneous Dirichlet condition, that is
+where $G^{\Omega}$ denotes the Green function associated with the domain $\Omega$ and the homogeneous Dirichlet condition, that is